 The Communications Bureau operates with a myriad of technical equipment, including a computer aided dispatch system, GPS automatic vehicle location system, intelligent phone workstations, and VHF high-band and 800 MHz radio systems.
 Each component assists the dispatchers in performing their jobs efficiently and professionally.

-f you would like additional information about our communications bureau, please call Kerry Dalrymple at firstname.lastname@example.org or (925) 779-6865.
+If you would like additional information about our communications bureau, please call Lieutenant Diane Aguinaga at (925)779-6928 or firstname.lastname@example.org.

 Does calling 9-1-1 from a cell phone work the same as calling from my home?
 Not exactly.
 When calling 9-1-1 from a home, office, or payphone, the telephone system usually recognizes the address and telephone number of the caller because the phone is “hardwired” to a specific address.
 Since people using cell phones move from location to location, the telephone system cannot always recognize a caller’s exact location.